Remain’s seven big marketing mistakes

 Stories have the power to convey complex ideas about human behaviour and psychology in a simple way.
 By showing us how we are, and why we do the things we do, they can help us make better decisions.

 Once stories have been told, the ideas they contain can be evoked time and again with only the briefest of phrases (‘cry wolf’, ‘sour grapes’).
-And that’s a gift to the marketer selling a subtle proposition. sour-grapes Faced with Brexit’s xenophobia, Remain had to offer something with more substance than mere gainsaying, and story could have been it.
-European history is hardly short of compelling narratives pointing to the need for harmony. google searches what is eu Or, since many voters clearly didn’t know what they were opting out of (see image above), Remain could have simply told the story of the EU, which would have allowed it to show why the EU exists, what it does, how it helps and why we should be part of it.
+And that’s a gift to the marketer selling a subtle proposition.
+Faced with Brexit’s xenophobia, Remain had to offer something with more substance than mere gainsaying, and story could have been it.
+European history is hardly short of compelling narratives pointing to the need for harmony.
+Or, since many voters clearly didn’t know what they were opting out of (see image above), Remain could have simply told the story of the EU, which would have allowed it to show why the EU exists, what it does, how it helps and why we should be part of it.

 Wrong tone of voice